gam285-cloud/Scoping-Review-Characterizing-Energy-Technical-Assistance-Designs-to-Support-Program-Development/README.md

 - **Program managers and evaluators** developing evaluation approaches and standards; and
 - **Researchers** studying technical assistance, engineering learning, energy deployment, and related forms of professional support.

+*For more details this study's motivation design, see the Scoping Review Protocol.*

 ## Repository Contents
 This repository serves as the public project archive for the scoping review.
 Materials will be added and updated throughout the review process.